 Lexus’ idea of upsetting the applecart was to place the IS200 directly against the BMW 3 Series – and today, it’s approaching modern classic status.
 Here’s what to look out for

 While BMW was dominating the compact saloon/coupé market, Lexus decided that it too could get in on a slice of the action and did so with the introduction of the IS200 in 1999.
-When once Lexus as a brand was nothing but a series of fancy Toyotas, it grew into a brand of its own with the introduction of the IS200.
+Just as with its other models of the period, the IS200 was essentially a Toyota and sold as such in its native Japan as the Altezza from 1998 onwards.

-The drive behind the 200 was to change the public perception of Lexus away from high-priced large luxury limousines to a smaller model, putting its technologically advanced products in line with BMW’s 3 Series.
+The drive behind the IS200 was to change the public perception of Lexus in export markets, which so far had been synonymous with large luxury limousines like the LS400.
+The new, sportier model helped Lexus to position its technologically advanced products against small executives like the BMW 3 Series.

 Three models arrived during its launch: the S base model, the SE luxury trim level and of course the Sport option.
 All cars were almost identical visually and were of course mechanically identical, so choosing between the three was really down to your preference and of course budget.

-It wasn’t until 2001 that we received the bigger 3-litre engine derived from the GS300, which then offered performance alongside the winning executive image.
+Featuring a 2.0-litre, six-cylinder engine and rear-wheel drive, it combined practicality with driver-focused interest to help tempt buyers away from all-conquering German rivals.
+It wasn’t until 2001 that we received the bigger 3.0-litre 2JZ-GE engine derived from the GS300, which then offered better performance alongside the winning executive image.

 The designers spent a great deal of effort making the IS200 look the best it could do, using some trickery to make the car look bigger than it was.
-In fact, it was 71mm shorter, 5mm lower and 19mm narrower than the 3-Series, but the squatter appearance helped beef it up.
-With short overhangs over the front wheels and large wheels, the IS200 carried a neat but muscular look to its appearance similar to… you guessed it: the BMW.
+In fact, it was 71mm shorter, 5mm lower and 19mm narrower than the 3 Series, but the squatter appearance helped beef it up.
+With short overhangs over the front wheels and large wheels, the IS200 carried a neat but muscular look to its appearance similar to its BMW arch rival.

 The whole Lexus experience isn’t lost though, as inside the cabin you’ll find a whole host of creature comforts that owners of bigger Lexus models are used to.
 In fact, as standard it came remarkably well-equipped, including climate-controlled air-conditioning, six-CD autochanger and a sophisticated traction control system.
 As it’s a rear-wheel drive car, the Sport version received a limited-slip differential.